30 Reasons Why People Don’t Buy From Your Website11 Min Read

 A good website aims to enhance credibility factors for customers by incorporating trust signals, such as testimonials and reviews, seller verification and ratings, feed reviews etc.

-Study shows that 88% of consumers trust online reviews as much as personal recommendations.
+A study shows that 88% of consumers trust online reviews as much as personal recommendations.

 8. Omission of Established Identity

-Online trust is one of the most critical issues that affects the success or failure of online stores.
+Online trust is one of the most critical issues that affect the success or failure of online stores.
 Despite the virtual form and functionality of an eCommerce website, trustworthy credentials like a physical location, contact number and email address generate trust among customers.
 Most ecommerce websites’ second most visited page happens to be the “About Us” page.

 9. Not So Social

 Having social media accounts can also be a vital factor in enhancing an eCommerce website’s credibility, especially taking this era of social media into consideration.
-When an eCommerce website has no social media presence or if there is lack of social media activities, customers don’t feel the enhanced level of trust and connectivity.
+When an eCommerce website has no social media presence or if there is a lack of social media activities, customers don’t feel the enhanced level of trust and connectivity.